 METHOD:

-Pour over the pork and serve hot.
+Spoon the rich mushroom sauce over the pork steaks and serve immediately.

 YIELD: Serves 4